JuliaEditorSupport/zed-julia/README.md

 ### Installing Julia / Zed / Zed Julia extension
 1. Install Julia for your platform: https://julialang.org/downloads/
-2. Install Zed for your platform: https://zed.dev/download At the end of this step you should be able to start Zed.
+2. Install Zed for your platform: https://zed.dev/download
 3. Start Zed.
 4. Inside Zed, go to the extensions view by executing the ``zed: extensions`` command (click Zed->Extensions).